 - 20 g x 4 Cals/gram = 80 Calories from protein

 - Divide the total number of Calories coming from Protein by Total Calories

 - There is ~34.5% of Calories coming from protein

 - Note: There may be a discrepancy between the number of calories listed and the number that we get when we total up the calories coming from each of the three macronutrients.
-In this example, the total calories is 232, but if we add the calories we get from each macronutrient, we get 229 (45 fat + 104 carbs + 80 protein).
-This is because typically the grams are rounded to the nearest 0.5 gram so there might be 4.9 or 5.1 grams of fat, but instead they just round it to 5 grams.
+In this example, the total calories are 232, but if we add the calories we get from each macronutrient, we get 229 (45 fat + 104 carbs + 80 protein).
+This is because typically the grams are rounded to the nearest 0.5 gram so there might be 4.9 or 5.1 grams of fat, but instead they round it to 5 grams.
 Also, if the food contains less than 0.5 grams/serving it doesn’t have to be included on the nutrition label.
 The discrepancies will always be very minute, so don’t worry about that for exam day.
 It’s just something you and your clients should be aware of when reviewing a nutrition label.

 Determining Macronutrient Needs: